Rakancito/Firewall-Packet-Filter/README.md

    ```sh
    sysrc pf_enable=yes
    ```
 2. Download the file "pf.conf" and upload in your-option-folder.

+NOTE: Please you need modificate the pf.conf PORTS for your PORTS or maybe you will be blocked.

 3. Configure the rules with the pf.conf